 I had the Sweet Baby Breesus breakfast.
 The meal was comprised of three buttermilk biscuit sliders with bacon, fried boudin balls and cane syrup served with cheddar grits.
 The biscuits were light as air and the salt from the bacon, combined with the heat from the boudin and the sweet from the syrup made my mouth very, very happy.

 Their wait staff was quick and efficient and I was able to enjoy my meal and make my meeting with five minutes to spare.
 As they also serve my absolutely favorite of Chicken and Waffles as well as cream cheese and banana stuff French bread and grillades and grits, I definitely need to make a few more trips west!

 Serendipity, in Mid-City, is the newest venture by Chris De Barr (most recent of Green Goddess fame).
 It is in the American Can Company building and right next to the Mid-City Library.
 The space is more industrial and much larger than Green Goddess.
 They accept reservations but we dropped in at 6pm without them and were seated right away.

 The selection of cocktails was pages long and we relied on the waiter for guidance for something sweet and cool.
 My dining companion choose one of their signature punches.
 Beautiful color and flavor and definitely tasted like more.

 I had been without soda for a week and had just picked up my car from the body shop, so I went for the house made Coca-Kola.
-It was a little dry from the e but still a good cola flavor.
+It was a little dry from the extinct acid phosphate but still a good cola flavor.